 Method Overloading

 Method overloading is one of the most elegant features of Java that enables developers to write cleaner, more expressive, and reusable code.
-At its core, java-method-overloading">method overloading allows multiple methods to share the same name within the same class, provided their parameter lists differ.
+At its core, method overloading allows multiple methods to share the same name within the same class, provided their parameter lists differ.
 This capability reduces unnecessary method name variations and groups logically related operations under a single conceptual umbrella.
 In real-world systems, where APIs must be intuitive and flexible, method overloading plays a crucial role in improving developer experience and maintainability.

 From an object-oriented programming perspective, method overloading is an example of compile-time polymorphism (also known as static polymorphism).
 The Java compiler determines which method to invoke based on the method signature at compile time, rather than at runtime.
 This early binding improves performance and ensures type safety before the program even runs.